Carriacou: Hurricanes

 The first record of a hurricane on the island was on August 14, 1944.
-In 1955 the second floor of the Beausejour great house was blown away by Hurricane Janet.
-Recent hurricanes: Hurricane Ivan on September 7, 2004, and Hurricane Emily on July 13, 2005.
+In 1955, the second floor of the Beausejour great house was blown away by Hurricane Janet.
+Recent hurricanes include Hurricane Ivan on September 7, 2004, Hurricane Emily on July 13, 2005, and most recently Hurricane Beryl, which became the strongest to hit the island, making landfall on July 1, 2024, as a high-end category 4 hurricane.
+Beryl was said to have "flattened" the island.

 History

 Between 500 and 1000 AD\CE, Amerindians came to Carriacou.
 These Carib settlers called Carriacou Kayryouacou, meaning "the land of reefs."

 In 1656, Jean-Baptiste Du Tertre, a turtle fisherman living in Guadeloupe, visited Carriacou.
 He was the first recorded French/European person to visit the island.
 It was colonized first by the French among the European newcomers.

 In 1720, Bartholomew Roberts captured a French ship near Carriacou and commandeered it, renaming it the Royal Fortune.

 In 1750, the first census of the island was conducted.
-It recorded 199 people (92 Whites, 92 Blacks and 15 Mixed Race, people of African descent were mostly enslaved) living in Carriacou.
+It recorded 199 people (92 Whites, 92 Blacks and 15 Mixed Race, people of African descent were mostly slaves) living in Carriacou.

 In 1763 near the end of the Seven Years' War, Carriacou was ceded with Grenada by the French to the British after their defeat in the war.
 In addition, the British had captured neighbouring Grenada.
 In 1776, the island population was 3,239 (86 Whites and 3,153 slaves), not counting the free Blacks and the free Mulattos or people of colour.
 In 1791, Gun Point (Rapid Point), which had been a division of the Grenadines, was made a latitude on the island.
 The Point belonged to Saint Vincent and the rest of Carriacou belonged to Grenada.

+In 1845 multiple Portuguese settlers from Madeira arrived in the Caribbean including in Carriacou.